Coaltergeist/camelot-gcc/README.md

 This records local provenance; it does not establish cross-host reproducibility.
 The old_agbcc lane continues to clean and rebuild on each invocation; it does not yet use the GCC build-manifest format.

+Component attribution and notice locations: [ATTRIBUTION.md](ATTRIBUTION.md).

+## Repository checks

+The workflow builds GCC 2.96, verifies its build manifest and compares the independent compiler fixtures.
+The GitHub workflow uses Ubuntu 22.04 and requires no game ROM or repository secrets.
+A successful run does not certify game byte matching or source semantics.
+Full-game contributions still require the fresh serial ROM/all-overlay gate and source review.
+New fakematches are not accepted.